jb-engine/challenges_archived/python_django/README.md

 - Configure your urls, views, and serializers so that:
   - endpoint /schools/:id/students will return students who belong to school :id (GET)
-  - endpoint /schools/:id/ will allow student creation in the school :id (POST)
+  - endpoint /schools/:id/students will allow student creation in the school :id (POST)
+  - your nested endpoint will allow GET/PUT/PATCH/DELETE methods on /schools/:id/students/:id
-  - your nested endpoint will respect the same two last rules as Step 2 and allow PUT/PATCH/DELETE methods too
+  - your nested endpoint will respect the same two last rules of Step 2 too

 # Bonus

-- You can add fields of your choice to students and schools such as location, nationality, age, etc. You can use Python Faker library to generate random data, names, etc to populate fields.
+- You can add fields of your choice to students and schools such as location, nationality, age, etc. You can use Python Faker library to generate random data (names, etc) to populate fields.

-- You can add search filters on your endpoints such as /students/?search=alex and you can add ordering filters as well, for example by age, by nationality, etc.
+- You can add search filters to your endpoints such as /students/?search=alex and you can add ordering filters as well, for example by age, by nationality, etc.

-- Add pagination or anything else that you wanna show us, feel free to add interesting stuff to this project!
+- You can add pagination or anything else that you wanna show us, feel free to add interesting stuff to this project!

 # Guidelines